University of Jena: Present

 In the 20th century the university was promoted through cooperation with Carl Zeiss (company) and thereby enabling it to increase the student population as a mass university.
 In 1905 the university had 1,100 students and 112 university teachers, so this figure has since been almost twenty-fold.
 The Friedrich-Schiller University is the only comprehensive university in Thuringia.

 Since 1995, there is a university association with the Martin Luther University of Halle-Wittenberg and the University of Leipzig.
-The aim is firstly to give the students the opportunity to visit with relatively few problems at the partner universities and events in order to broaden the range of subjects and topics.
+The aim is firstly to give the students the opportunity to visit with relatively few problems at the partner universities and events to broaden the range of subjects and topics.
 Currently e. g. has joined a cooperation in teaching in the field of bioinformatics.
 In addition, the cooperation provides the university management the opportunity to share experiences with their regular meetings and initiate common projects.
 So z.
 B. went from the successful bid to the German Centre for Integrative Biodiversity Research (iDiv) from the university network.
 The co-operation continues at other levels: for example in a joint mentoring program for female postdocs or in the central German archives network.
 And last but not least, there are common sports activities.

 Since October 2014, the pharmacologist Walter Rosenthal is the president of the university; Chancellor is since 2007 the mathematician Klaus Bartholmé.